emmajanedrews/base-template/_posts/2018-03-28-avoid-todays-competitive-market-by-buying-new-construction.md

   There are actually a number of good reasons to do so.
 enclosure:
 pullquote: >-
-  The advantages of a new construction purchase are truly worth considering about in today’s hot market.
+  The advantages of a new construction purchase are truly worth considering in today’s hot market.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true